 - Federal Liaison Committee

 - Territorial Sea Plan Working Group (TSPWG) - Rocky Habitat Management

 These groups have no added authority over OPAC itself.
 The topical working groups are ad hoc subgroups and are named to address specific issues.
 Members of these groups are members of OPAC or may be any other individuals with knowledge of the issues.
 All decisions and positions of OPAC are developed and made or taken by the entire council.

 The OPAC Executive Committee is defined in the Operating Procedures as the Chair, Vice Chair, STAC Chair, Governor's Office Representative and an At-Large Voting OPAC Member.
 These individuals are presently Scott McMullen, David Allen, Shelby Walker, Gabriela Goldfarb, and a Jena Carter.
 The Executive Committee meets between OPAC meetings to develop agendas for the larger group, and to address other administrative issues as needed.

 Federal Liaison Committee

 The OPAC Federal Liaison Committee was created to improve communications between the council and federal agencies with ocean responsibilities.
 OPAC can get opinions on pending OPAC positions or decisions from the federal perspective and also be kept up to date on federal initiatives.
 The committee members need to be determined, as it has been years since it met.
-Kris Wall (NOAA OCM) has functioned in the role of the primary Liason to the Council.
+Kris Wall (NOAA OCM) has functioned in the role of the primary Liaison to the Council.

-OPAC has established a Territorial Sea Plan Working Group: Rocky Shores Management as a technical advisory committee to conduct the review and to draft amendment recommendations for its consideration.
+OPAC has established a Territorial Sea Plan Working Group: Rocky Habitat Management as a technical advisory committee to conduct the review and to draft amendment recommendations for its consideration.
 The Oregon Department of Land Conservation and Development (DLCD) will assist OPAC as required under ORS 196.435, and will administer the TSPWG meetings.